nextimecode/martell/apps/oberyn/README.md

 ## Running the project

 The project needs a Hygraph content API endpoint with matching content and schema.
-Add the endpoint to `.env.local` as `HYGRAPH_ENDPOINT`
+Add the endpoint to `.env.local` as `NEXT_PUBLIC_HYGRAPH_ENDPOINT`

 1. Copy the `.env.sample` file, add your endpoint and save as `.env.local` in the main project directory
 2. Run `npm run dev`